 Current topics of interest for the supervision of BSc and MSc projects are listed below.
 I am happy to supervise students from any of our BSc and MSc programmes, but keep in mind that suitability for a project topic depends on the student’s background (e.g. for imaging one would need background in signal or image processing).
 In all cases, the student needs to have a solid programming background (any language) and willingness to learn new languages/APIs as needed.

-- Parallel programming – generally these will involve high-performance GPU programming using CUDA, for the implementation of scientific algorithms [software development, with potential for publication and further research]
+- High-Performance / GPU Computing – generally these will involve programming NVIDIA GPUs using CUDA, for the implementation of scientific algorithms [software development, with potential for publication and further research]

-- Coding theory & practice – these are likely to involve algorithms for designing and decoding codes for insertion-deletion channels, as applicable to high density magnetic recording, and for iterative decoding structures. [software development, with potential for publication and further research]
+- Coding Theory – these are likely to involve algorithms for designing and decoding codes for insertion-deletion channels, as applicable to high density magnetic recording, DNA storage, etc. [software development, with potential for publication and further research]